 To erase a note, touch the note name (letter) and then select REST from the menu.

 To re-record a note, touch the note name and play a new key.
 You can do this as many times as you want.
 Press DONE to go back to your composition and select another note group that needs to be edited.

 New composers need a little help which is why we included a smart feature that guides you while learning the art of composing music.
 To see how this works, press the NEW SONG, RECORD and MENTOR buttons.
 MENTOR will not activate unless you are in RECORD mode!

 Once activated, you can play any keys that have a letter and continue doing so until the composition is finished.

-Note: The "Mentor" is meant for new little composers.
+Note: The "Mentor" is for those who are just beginning.
 Music students may choose to compose freely.

 To save your composition, you must first turn off the RECORD button.
 Once it is off, press the SONG button which will bring up a new window like the one shown below.

 Then touch slot 1, 2, 3 or 4 and press SAVE.
 The image below shows that slots 1 to 3 are full and slot 4 is still empty.
 Empty slots show XXXX's instead of letters.